MatthiasQuintern/nicole/readme.md

 If you don't want your files in the history, add the `-n` option.

-### genius
+## genius
 Nicole searches for lyrics using the genius api with the "title" and "artist" tags of the file.
-If the title and artist names from genius and the tags are similar, the lyrics are scraped from the url obtained through the api.
+If the title and artist names from genius are similar enough to the ones of the file, the lyrics are scraped from the url obtained through the api.

-### azlyrics
+## azlyrics
 Nicole creates an azlyrics.com url from the "title" and "artist" tags of the file.
 The lyrics are extracted from the html document using regex.

 Unfortunately, there needs to be a 5 second delay between each request to azlyrics.com because the site will block your ip for a while if you send many requests.

-### Important Note
-Since the lyrics are extracted from html pages and not from an api, the lyrics sites might temporarily block your ip address if you send too many requests.
-If that is the case, wait a few hours and try again.

 ## Usage

 ### Command line options
-- `-d [directory]` process directory [directory]
+- `--directory DIRECTORY, -d DIRECTORY` process directory [directory]
-- `-f [file]` process file [file]
+- `--file FILE, -f FILE`  process file [file]
-- `-r` go through directories recursively
+- `--recursive, -r`       go through directories recursively
-- `-s` silent, no command-line output
+- `--silent`              silent, no command-line output
-- `-i` ignore history
+- `--ignore-history, -i`  ignore history
-- `-n` do not write to history
+- `--no-history, -n`      do not write to history
-- `-o` overwrite if the file already has lyrics
+- `--overwrite, -o`       overwrite if the file already has lyrics
-- `-t` test, do not write lyrics to file, but print to stdout
+- `--dry-run, -t`         test, do not write lyrics to file, but print to console
-- `-h` show this
-- `--rm_explicit` remove the "[Explicit]" lyrics warning from the song's title tag
+- `--rm-explicit`         remove the "[Explicit]" lyrics warning from the songs title tag
-- `--site [site]` only search [site] for lyrics (genius or azlyrics)
+- `--site SITE, -s SITE`  use only [site]: azlyrics or genius

-If you do not specify a directory or file, the program will ask you if you want to use the current working directory.
-Example: `nicole -ior -d ~/music/artist --rm_explicit`
+Example: `nicole -ior -d ~/music/artist --rm-explicit`

 ## Installation and Updating
 To update nicole, simply follow the installation instructions.